 Once an installation crew is assigned to your project, they will pick up the cut order from the shop, load it onto a truck, and set out to your location.
 Our structures get manufactured in New Castle, Indiana 95% of the time, as ACE Steel Carports is our primary manufacturer, but if your order is going through a different manufacturer, it will probably get manufactured in Dickson, TN (Eagle Carports) or Mt.
 Summit, IN (American Steel Carports).

-Installation times vary, but 1-2 hours for an open carport, and 4-6 hours for a fully enclosed garage is pretty standard.
-Wide span structures could take longer and require multiple days on site, though we can assure you it will be significantly faster than a pole framed structure.
+Installation times vary, but 1-3 hours for an open carport, and 4-8 hours for a fully enclosed garage is standard.
+Wide span structures could take longer and require multiple days on site, though we can assure you it will be significantly faster than a pole framed or stick built structure.